 - The Resort has Starbucks Coffee!

 Download the Dollywood App before you go to the park.
-There is great information in the app like rides, the show schedule, dining, closest bathrooms, shops, and MORE!
+There is great information in the app like rides, ride wait times, the show schedule, dining, closest bathrooms, shops, and MORE!
 I also like a paper map, and you can pick those up in the park at the entrance.

 First 2 To-Do’s When in the Park… 1.
 Get a Stroller and 2.
 Get Your Kids Measured

 Dollywood sits on over 150 acres on the side of a mountain.
 In other words, you will walk a lot, sometimes up-hill, and you do not want to be carrying children if you don’t have to.
 So I recommend strongly that you either bring a stroller, or rent one from Dollywood which is super easy!
-We rented a double stroller for my 4 and 6 year old, and I can tell you I am so glad we did!
+We rented a double stroller last year when my kids were 4 and 6 years old, and I can tell you I am so glad we did!
 There is stroller parking at every ride and attraction, and it was very easy to get around in.

-There is a measuring station right next to the stroller rental, which is right next to the resort entrance of the park.
+There is a measuring station right next to the stroller rental, which is to the left when you enter the park.
 The benefit of getting the little ones measured is they give them a colored armband and now you know exactly how tall they are and know what rides they can ride.
 SIDE NOTE :: If your child is not going to ride any rides, you can skip this to-do.
 The line can get long at the beginning of the day and if they are not going to ride anything then they don’t need to get an armband.